haskus/haskus-manual/source/eadt/basics.rst

 ------------------------------------------------------------------------------

 It is easy and tempting to use the same pattern synonyms to match EADT values.
-And indeed this works pretty well (with a little help for the type checker):
+And indeed this works pretty well:

 .. code::